Membership

 • Service and Emergency Telephones

-• Access Control and Unauthorized Entry Determination Systems
+• Access Control and Unauthorized Entry Detection Systems

-• Power Supply System (Including UPS and Generatorb)
+• Power Supply System (including UPS and generators)

-The maximum speed limit inside the tunnel is 70 km/hour.
+The maximum speed limit inside the Tunnel is 70 kilometers per hour (70 km/h).

-The speed inside the Tunnel is controlled by the Tunnel Speed Limit Control System (TEDES), established in coordination with Istanbul Metropolitan Municipality and Security General Directorate, as in other existing tunnels in Turkey.
+Speed inside the Tunnel is controlled by the Tunnel Speed Limit Control System (TEDES), implemented in coordination with the Istanbul Metropolitan Municipality and the General Directorate of Security, consistent with practices applied in other tunnels across Türkiye.

 Structural Characteristics

-The Eurasia Tunnel has been designed for use by light vehicles.
-The vehicles higher than 2.80 meters, bicycle, scooter and pedestrians are prohibited to use the Tunnel.
+The Eurasia Tunnel has been designed for use by light vehicles only.
+Vehicles taller than 2.80 meters, as well as bicycles, scooters, and pedestrians, are prohibited from using the Tunnel.

-Two-way GSM and internet communication is possible inside the Tunnel.
+Two-way GSM and internet connectivity are available inside the Tunnel

 Environment

-The Eurasia Tunnel is a tunnel that connects the Asian and European continents by road under the seabed and passes through the rock layer under the Marmara Sea floor.
-As the tunnel has no connection with water, the closest distance from the bottom to the sea is 25 meters.
-Therefore, the tunnel has no harm to marine life.
+The Eurasia Tunnel connects the Asian and European continents by road beneath the seabed of the Sea of Marmara, passing through the rock strata below the seafloor.
+The Tunnel has no contact with seawater, and its minimum distance from the seabed is approximately 25 meters.
+Therefore, the Tunnel does not cause harm to the marine ecosystem.

 The environmentally friendly approach was not compromised during the construction process of the Eurasia Tunnel, which is an environmentally friendly project that takes care of ecological balances and does not harm marine life.
 The suitable parts of the excavation waste that emerged during the construction process of the tunnel were sent to the licensed recovery facilities for recycling, and the remaining part was disposed of in accordance with the laws and regulations in the licensed excavation waste storage areas operated by the Istanbul Metropolitan Municipality.
 No waste was disposed in the sea in any way.

-The Eurasia Tunnel Project was developed as a synthesis of the most important tunnel projects in the world and the knowhow obtained in this sphere.
-All potential environmental and social impacts of the project have been defined under the comprehensive ESIA study conducted under the project.
-Impact-reducing measures were identified in order to minimize, eliminate or create positive impacts.
+The Eurasia Tunnel Project was developed by integrating global best practices with specialized engineering expertise.
+All potential environmental and social impacts of the project were identified through the comprehensive ESIA study conducted for the project.
+Impact-mitigation measures were defined to minimize, eliminate, or transform potential negative impacts into positive outcomes.

-You can access the Environmental and Social Management Plan (ESMP) by clicking here.
-Additionally, the UNESCO World Heritage Center is periodically updated about the current state of the project, and its comments are taken into consideration.
+You can access the Environmental and Social Management Plan (ESMP) here.
+Additionally, the UNESCO World Heritage Center is regularly informed about the project’s status, and its feedback is taken into account throughout the process.

-Reports were prepared for air quality both inside and outside the Tunnel in accordance with international standards.
-Upon the assessment of these reports, all of the parties that have both prepared and supervised the project concluded that the mechanical ventilation system with 2 extraction vents was appropriate and sufficient for the Eurasia Tunnel.
+Air quality assessments were conducted for both the interior and exterior of the Tunnel in accordance with international standards.
+Based on these assessments, all parties responsible for preparing and supervising the project concluded that a mechanical ventilation system with two extraction vents was appropriate and sufficient for the Eurasia Tunnel.

-Exhaust emissions is conducted to the shafts by a total of 92 jet fans – 46 jet fans on each level – and is absorbed by 4 axial fans, one of which is spare.
-The ventilation shaft on the Asian side was designed 25 meters above the ground – 28 meters in total – to avoid any impact on high buildings nearby such as Siyami Ersek Hospital.
-The shaft on the European side was designed 5 meters above the ground – 20 meters in total – to avoid any impact on the silhouette of the city in accordance with the decisions of Istanbul Board No 4 for Cultural and Natural Heritage Preservation, and all the ventilation system was prepared accordingly.
-Two air quality monitoring stations were established by the Designated Company (Avrasya Tüneli İşletme İnşaat ve Yatırım A.Ş.) near the ventilation shafts on each side In order to monitor outside air quality.
-The data obtained from these stations is shared with the public through the National Air Quality Monitoring Network.
+Exhaust emissions are directed to the shafts by a total of 92 jet fans (46 fans on each level) and are extracted by four axial fans, one of which serves as a spare unit.
+The ventilation shaft on the Asian side was designed to extend 25 meters above ground (28 meters in total) to avoid any impact on nearby tall buildings such as Siyami Ersek Hospital.
+The shaft on the European side was designed to extend 5 meters above ground (20 meters in total) to avoid any impact on the city skyline, in accordance with decisions issued by Istanbul Board No. 4 for Cultural and Natural Heritage Preservation.
+The entire ventilation system was designed in compliance with these requirements.

-In coordination with the Ministry of Transportation, Maritime and Communication, the Designated Company has dedicated an area for building an air treatment plant in each of the two ventilation buildings inside the Tunnel against the possibility of breaching air quality standards due to unexpected climate change, and will implement this step as needed.
+In coordination with the Ministry of Transport and Infrastructure, the Designated Company has allocated space within each of the two ventilation buildings to construct air treatment plants if needed, as a precaution against potential exceedance of air quality standards due to unforeseen climate conditions.
+These systems will be activated as required.

-Additional information and technical reports may be obtained from the Ministry of Transportation, Maritime and Communication.
+Additional information and technical reports are available from the Ministry of Transport and Infrastructure.

 Operation

-SK E&C is the construction and engineering line of SK Group, which is the third biggest business group in Korea and was ranked 65th in the 2012 Fortune Global 500 list of the top companies of the world.
-SK E&C was also in 45th place in ENR’s Engineering News Record) “Top 225 Contractors” list in 2012.
+SK E&C is the construction and engineering division of SK Group, the third-largest business group in South Korea, and was ranked 65th on the 2012 Fortune Global 500 list of the world’s largest companies.
+SK E&C also ranked 45th on ENR’s “Top 225 Contractors” list in 2012.

 How to pay?